 Language Reading Program

-The mission of the Language Reading Program is to teach students from CUNY, other schools, and all walks of life to read texts in languages other than English, and to translate them into idiomatic English, so students can meet their graduate program requirements and achieve their goals for personal or professional development.
+The mission of the Language Reading Program is to teach students from CUNY, other schools, and all walks of life to read texts in languages other than English, and to translate them into idiomatic English, so students can meet their graduate program language proficiency requirements and achieve their goals for personal or professional development.

 Level I courses assume no knowledge of the language.
 Grammar, syntax, idioms, and core vocabulary (determiners, prepositions, etc) are covered intensively in order to proceed rapidly to the translation of scholarly texts.
 By the end of Level I, students who succeed are able to translate scholarly texts with the aid of a dictionary, with some difficulty.
 The final examination is a text personalized to each student's field of interest.
 Level I prepares students to begin to attempt literary or scholarly translations by providing the essential building blocks, but more extensive work for ease of translation or reading fluency occurs in Level II.